Are you sick of the grey hair battle and thinking about going grey?

 There are crossroads in life and this is one of them.

-Do you embrace the true you – your older self, with older hair, and boldly, confidently reject societies silly ideas about what makes you valuable, vital and go with the grey?
+Do you embrace the true you – your older self, with older hair, and boldly, confidently reject societies silly ideas about what makes you valuable and go with the grey?
 If so, full power.
 I love Sarah’s look and admire the bold nonconformity of going naturally grey, particularly at a younger age.

 The Transition is the tricky part.